juandpinto/thesis-manuscript/source/12_methods.md

 ```

 All of the data used to create the FDOSH came from a monolingual parsed corpus of Hebrew.
-The parsing was all done automatically using <!-- ?? -->.
+The parsing was all done automatically—a process that will be discussed in the [*automatic parsing*](#automatic-parsing) section of the next chapter.

 ## Cleansing the corpus